Is online learning right for me?

 What are the required textbooks?

 Course textbooks vary from course to course.
-All courses are designed to utilize e-books available in Logos Bible Software.
+All courses are designed to utilize e-books available in Logos Bible Software whenever possible.
+Some other books may have to be purchased.

 How many courses are available through Knox Online?